How to Use NTFS-3G on Mac?

 Troubleshooting Installation on macOS:

-• Permission Issues: On newer versions of macOS, Apple’s system integrity protection (SIP) can cause issues with installing or using NTFS-3G.
-If you encounter issues, try temporarily disabling SIP (not recommended for regular use) or follow the specific guidance provided by the FUSE or NTFS-3G communities.
+• Permission Issues: On newer macOS versions, Apple's system integrity protection (SIP) can cause problems with installing or using NTFS-3G.
+If you have problems, try turning off SIP for a short time.
+Experts do not recommend this for regular use.
+You can also follow the advice from the FUSE or NTFS-3G communities.

 • Reinstall FUSE and NTFS-3G: If NTFS-3G isn't working as expected, try reinstalling both FUSE and NTFS-3G: